mhsamavatian/DAP/README.md

 * __Step 3__: Run `3-DataCleaningAndIntegration.ipynb` for data cleaning, and preparation for integration with POI data.

 * __Step 4__: Run `4-FinalTrainAndTestDataPreparation.ipynb` to prepare final train and test data.
 This includes creating sample entries, and negative sampling for non-accident data samples.
-There is two version code: single thread vs multi-thread.
+There are two versions of the code: single thread vs multi-thread.
 The multi-thread version uses more system cores but it needs more memory as well.
 It is more suitable for running on servers.
 Single-thread is for running on desktop devices for generating smaller train-test sets.

 Implementations of these steps can be found in `1-GenerateFeatureVector`.
 Also, note that the sample data and codes are for those cities that we used in the paper (e.g., Atlanta, Austin, Charlotte, Dallas, Houston, and Los Angeles).